Students can change their answer within the current test section.

-No. Any accommodations approved during a testing season (August 1st to July 31st ) will remain valid for the entire testing season.
-When you register your student for another test within the same testing season, you must indicate that your student requires accommodations when registering.
-This will link automatically link your student's approved accommodations to the new test.
+No. Any accommodations approved during a testing year (August 1st to July 31st ) will remain valid for the entire testing year.

 No. SSAT score reports do not provide any indication that a test was taken with accommodations.

-Payment can be made by Visa, Mastercard, American Express, or SSAT test fee waiver.
+Payment can be made by Visa, Mastercard, American Express, or SSAT fee waiver.